-NOTE: if withdrawal results from a call to active military duty, see also elsewhere in this Catalog.
+NOTE: if withdrawal results from a call to active military duty, see also Call to Active Military Duty elsewhere in this Catalog.

 Attendance

 Class attendance is required of all students.
 Individuals are only permitted to attend courses in which they are currently enrolled.